A05annex/a05annexRobot/README.md

 ### Representing Your Robot(s)

 We generally have 2 similar swerve drive robots.
-The first is test/prototype robot,usually the robot from last season with the competition-specific appendages removed.
+The first is a test/prototype robot, usually the robot from last season with the competition-specific appendages removed.
 The second is this season's competition robot.
 While these robots are generally very similar, there are generally some differences in geometry, electronics (different navX2 boards), physical state (how new are the wheel treads), etc.

 See the <tt>[A05Constants](
 https://github.com/A05annex/a05annexRobot/blob/main/src/main/java/org/a05annex/frc/A05Constants.java).ROBOT_SETTINGS_LIST
-</tt> documentation for a description of all of the parameters in this class, all set in the
+</tt> documentation for a description of all the parameters in this class, all set in the
 constructor.
 The [ao5annexTemplate
 <tt>Constants</tt>](https://github.com/A05annex/a05annexTemplate/blob/main/src/main/java/frc/robot/Constants.java)
 defines 2 robots: a "Competition" robot at index 0; and a "Practice" robot at index 1.